ELECTRONIC CIRCUITS - 2023/4

-The student should complete the course with a thorough grounding in elementary analogue electronics.
+You should complete the course with a thorough grounding in elementary analogue electronics.
 The material is listed above.
-The level of experience is at introductory university level ad designed to prepare them for later parts of their course.
+The level of experience is at introductory university level and designed to prepare you for later parts of your course.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: EEE1025